AstrotechLabs/yii2-tactician/README.md

 {
     public function handle(MyClassCommand $command)
     {
-    	// do command stuff hire!
+    	// do command stuff here!
         // we can use $command->someParam and $this->someOtherParam
     }
 }